screwdriver-cd/screwdriver/design/commands.md

 **Input:**

  - `namespace/name` is the fully-qualified command name.
- - `version` is the exact version that you are promoting.
+ - `version` is the exact version or tag that you are promoting.
  - `tag` is the case-insensitive name that you are promoting to.

 ### List